Probiotics reduce risk of antibiotic-associated diarrhoea

-Probiotics have been found beneficial in the past for antibiotic-associated diarrhoea, but what’s of particular interest here is the fact that this was such a large, widely circulated study, published in a well-respected journal.
+Probiotics have been found beneficial in the past for antibiotic-associated diarrhoea (see below), but what’s of particular interest here is the fact that this was such a large, widely circulated study, published in a well-respected journal.

-1. Hempel S, Newberry SJ, Maher AR, et al. Probiotics for the prevention and treatment of antibiotic-associated diarrheaa systematic review and meta-analysis probiotics for antibiotic-associated diarrhea.
+1. Hempel S, Newberry SJ, Maher AR, et al. Probiotics for the prevention and treatment of antibiotic-associated diarrhoea systematic review and meta-analysis probiotics for antibiotic-associated diarrhea.
 JAMA.207(18): 1959

 2. Salynn Boyles, Web MD, 2012.
 Users Had 42% Lower Risk of Diarrhea while taking Antibiotics.